 WUFI calculation highlights moisture issues

-Traditional methods of assessment have in the past been based on the Glaser method – a standard static interstitial moisture calculation.
+Normal methods of assessment have in the past been based on the Glaser method – a standard static interstitial moisture calculation.
 More designers are recognising the limitations of this method, which offers a simplified approach, developed back in 1958 for use in lightweight buildings.

 The simplified calculation used by the Glaser method is based on average monthly temperatures, vapour pressure and steady state conduction of heat to determine if critical condensation points are reached within one year.